Mostly Sunny Weather, Maximum Temperatures Between 26C and 31C - Novinite.com - Sofia News Agency

 Mostly Sunny Weather, Maximum Temperatures Between 26C and 31C

-It will be mostly sunny today with occasional cloudy skies – low clouds in the morning in some lowlands, and cumulonimbus clouds in the afternoon, the National Institute of Meteorology and Hydrology (NIMH) told Focus News Agency.
+It will be mostly sunny today with occasional cloudy skies – in the morning in some lowlands, the visibility will be reduced.
+This is the National Institute of Meteorology and Hydrology (NIMH) weather forecast.

-Scattered showers only in some mountainous areas of western Bulgaria expected.
-Light east-northeast wind, increasing to moderate in eastern Bulgaria.
+There will be light east-northeast wind, increasing to moderate in some parts of the country.
 Maximum temperatures will range mostly between 26C and 31C, in Sofia around 27C.

-The Black Sea coast will be mostly sunny, with moderate northeast wind.
-Maximum temperatures 26-27C.
-The temperature of the seawater is 25-26C.
+The Black Sea coast will be mostly sunny, with moderate east-northeast wind.
+Maximum temperatures will be between 26-27C.
+The temperature of the seawater is 24-25C.

 - » The UN Gives $ 1 Million to the Victims of Hurricane Dorian